TerryCraddock/SimpleLocalFunctionCalling/README.md

 # Simple Function Calling System

 This project implements a lightweight function calling system based on sentence embeddings and cosine similarity.
 It allows users to define functions represented by sentences and map user input to the most similar function.
+This system was designed to run on a CPU with very low overhead.

 ## Key Features